 Tracking Changes in Status

 Certain departments, such as HR, expect frequent changes to records within their systems.
 For example, an employee’s designation can change multiple times a year.
-In these cases, companies generally want to be able to maintain historical data while still being able to quickly query it based on the most current attribute value.
+In these cases, companies generally want to be able to maintain the history of data while still being able to quickly query it based on the most current attribute value.

 In DWB, you could choose to deal with this situation by setting up the Job Title as an SCD6 field.
 This means that the table would use elements of SCD1, SCD2, and SCD3 to record changes in this attribute.
 These elements are as follows: